Quantum Filtering for Squeezed Noise Inputs: Introduction

 The purpose of this paper is to extend this result to bosonic input processes in general quasi-free states.
 We are in the fortunate position that a variant of the Araki-Woods technique applies here.
 In fact, one can simplify the machinery of Tomita-Takesaki in the spirit of Rieffel and van Daele \cite{RvD} and consider this in terms of projections on to symplectically complementary subspaces at the one-particle level which is then second-quantized.
 This route has been successfully exploited by Belton, Lindsay and coauthors \cite{Belton}.

-We will use the underlying concepts of the CCR C*-algebra, Bogoliubov transformations, etc., see \cite{Bhat,Kupsch,Petz}.
+We will use the underlying concepts of the C*-algebra of the canonical commutation relations (CCR), Bogoliubov transformations, etc., see \cite{Bhat,Kupsch,Petz}.
 However, the basic formulation is understandable in terms of more familiar concepts from quantum optics, in particular, two-mode squeezing and we make use of standard results on boson modes in a finite-dimensional setting \cite{Bishop}.

 The paper is organized as follows.
 In Section \ref{sec:2mode}, we recall the features behind two-mode squeezing.
 Here, we introduce the definition of \textit{balanced Bogoliubov transformations} which are a convenient class.
 An essential role is played by the Hellmich-Honegger-K\"{o}stler-K\"{u}mmerer-Rieckers representation \cite{HKKR} for squeezed noise, however, we use the simple boson mode setting as an accessible way to segue into their results and we end up using the same algebraic coefficients.
-In Section \ref{sec:symp}, we describe the infinite-dimensional setting and in \ref{sec:nonfock} we described the quantum stochastic models for squeezed noise.
+In Section \ref{sec:symp}, we describe the infinite-dimensional setting, and in \ref{sec:nonfock} we describe the quantum stochastic models for squeezed noise.
 Finally, in Section \ref{sec:filter} we solve the filtering problem for homodyne measurement of the output quadrature from a squeezed noise input.